TUNI: Unifying Pre-training and Fine-tuning with Modality-Aware Mutual Learning and Rectification for RGB-T Semantic Segmentation: Experimental Results

-\textbf{Effectiveness of Modules in the TUNI Encoder.} Table \ref{table3} presents the ablation results of various model variants. ‘w/o RGB-RGB Local Module’ and ‘w/o RGB-T Global Module’ denote the TUNI encoder without the RGB-RGB local modules and RGB-T global modules, respectively.
-Compared with TUNI, their performance decreases on both datasets. ‘w/o RGB-T Local Module’ refers to the TUNI encoder with the RGB-T local modules removed, which leads to a 3.0\% and 1.2\% reduction in mIoU on FMB and CART, respectively.
-In addition, the module introduces only 1.09M parameters and 1.00G FLOPs, confirming its efficiency in fusing RGB and thermal local features.
-‘Modules of DFormer’ represnets the original DFormer encoder, which differs from TUNI in that it relies on a simple Hamilton product for cross-modal local feature fusion.
-Its performance shows little improvement compared with the variant ‘w/o RGB-T Local Module’, indicating that using a simple feature fusion strategy is ineffective for RGB-T local feature fusion.
-This further validates the necessity of our proposed RGB-T local module.
+\textit{\textbf{2) Effectiveness of Modules in TUNI Encoder.}} Table \ref{table5} presents the ablation results of various TUNI encoder variants, including complexity and performance indicators. ‘w/o R-R LM’ and ‘w/o R-T GM’ denote the TUNI encoder removing R-R LM and R-T GM, respectively.
+Compared with TUNI encoder, their performance decreases by 1.0\% and 1.3\% in mIoU, demonstrating the necessity of retaining these two modules. ‘w/o R-T LM’ refers to the TUNI encoder with the R-T LM removed.
+R-T LM introduces only 1.09M parameters and 1.00G FLOPs, while improving the mIoU by 2.3\%, confirming its efficiency in fusing RGB and thermal local features.
+‘DFormer Encoder’ denotes the original DFormer encoder, which differs from TUNI by employing a simple Hamilton product for cross-modal local feature fusion.
+Its performance is comparable to that of the “w/o R–T LM” variant, indicating that such a simple fusion strategy is ineffective for RGB–T local feature fusion.
+This further validates the necessity of our proposed R-T LM.

-\textbf{Effectiveness of Components in the RGB-T Local Modules.} We conduct a fine-grained ablation study to assess the effectiveness of individual components, with results shown in Table \ref{table4}.
+\textit{\textbf{3) Effectiveness of Components in R-T LM.}} We conduct a fine-grained ablation study to assess the effectiveness of individual components in R-T LM, with results shown in Table \ref{table6}.
 ‘Co\&Di’ denotes the interaction of consistent and distinct cross-modal features, including linear and depthwise separable convolution layers.
 ‘SE’ and ‘Cosine’ denote the squeeze-and-excitation and cosine similarity components, respectively.
-Incorporating ‘Co\&Di’ yields mIoU improvements of 1.9\% and 0.7\% on FMB and CART, respectively.
-This demonstrates the effectiveness of multi-attribute feature interaction.
+Incorporating ‘Co\&Di’ yields mIoU improvements of 0.9\%, which demonstrates the effectiveness of multi-attribute feature interaction.
 However, adding ‘SE’ brings little improvement, likely due to the weights obtained from global spatial averaging lacking local feature representativeness.
-Without introducing additional computational or parameter overhead, incorporating cosine similarity yields mIoU gains of 0.8\% and 0.5\% on FMB and CART, respectively, thereby confirming the effectiveness of the proposed approach.
+Without introducing additional computational or parameter overhead, incorporating cosine similarity yields mIoU gains of 1.0\%, which confirms the effectiveness of the proposed approach.